 As governments raise the regulatory pressure, compliance becomes a costly and lengthy process.

 Regulatory Technology applies the Software-as-a-Service approach to financial compliance.
 Such platforms often use Data Science and AI to help other startups comb through massive amounts of financial data.
 By looking at the historical records, RegTech software can detect abnormal patterns indicative of fraudulent behavior.
 The world’s RegTech market has reached $7 billion in 2021 and is expected to rise at a steady CAGR of 17.5%.

 IdentityMind Global is one of the apps that help ecommerce companies manage risks and combat fraud.
 The startup uses Machine Learning and Graph Intelligence to assess payment behavior, identify risks, and reduce the number of false positives.
-As of 2021, the startup has raised $21.5 million of investments and generated $2.3 million of annual revenue.
+The startup has raised $21.5 million of investments and generated $2.3 million of annual revenue.

 IdentityMind Global fraud analysis interface.